50 ton 40 foot Steel hinged door refrigerator car WFE 68400-68649

 HISTORICAL BACKGROUND

-The strong seasonality of the fruit business, combined with very long car cycle times, driven by the truly transcontinental hauls involved, meant that any individual car made about three or four loaded trips per year and then sat idle for several months.
-Eastern and southern railroads contracted with Fruit Growers Express, created in 1920, to provide refrigerator cars to transport their perishable traffic, and leased or sold their cars to FGE.
-FGE also had the problem of seasonal demand and went looking for one or more railroads, hopefully with a different peak season, to pool cars with.
-FGE’s peak demand was in the summer which was complimentary to WFE’s fall apple and winter potato seasons.
+The strong seasonality of the fruit business, combined with very long car cycle times, driven by the truly transcontinental hauls involved, meant that any individual car made about three to five loaded trips per year and then sat idle for several months.

-After talks with FGE, in June of 1923 Great Northern created the wholly owned subsidiary Western Fruit Express as a private car line, leased its cars to WFE, and WFE agreed to a pooling arrangement with FGE, with the pool managed by FGE.
-WFE began operations on September 1, 1923.
+FGE’s summer peak season was complimentary to GN’s fall apple and winter potato peak seasons.
+After talks with FGE, in June of 1923 GN created the wholly owned subsidiary Western Fruit Express as a private car line, leased its cars to WFE, and WFE agreed to a pooling arrangement with FGE, with the pool managed by FGE.
+WFE began operation on September 1, 1923.
 By pooling their cars freely and under single management the FGE-WFE consortium was able to operate with a smaller combined fleet than they would have required as separate organizations.

 For further information about WFE, see GNRHS Reference Sheet 407.